SRGSSR/pillarbox-web-suite/packages/skip-button/README.md

 ## Contributing

-For detailed contribution guidelines, refer to the main project’s [README file][main-readme].
+For detailed contribution guidelines, refer to our [Contributing guide][contributing-guide].
 Please adhere to the specified guidelines.

 ### Setting up a development server